karankumarshreds/KubernetesMicroservices/hpa/resources/readme.md

           memory: 500Mi # kills and restarts the container if reaches limit
           cpu: 170m     # forces the container to not request for more cpu if reaches limit
 ```

+# Quality of Service (QoS)

+Depending on how the request and limits are assigned to a pod, it defines its quality of service.

+Let us see 3 cases in order to understand this better:

+1. **Best Effort**: Request/Limits not defined:

+Such pods have lowest priority and are the first one to be killed in case of the resource crunch.

+2. **Burstable**: Request - Limits difference is large:

+In case there is large difference between the request for a pod and the limits of the pod, then that pods are killed
+after the BestEffort pods are killed.
+Because these are the pods that *can consume the most resources after BestEffort pods* because of the huge difference.